 Madeira would be good but not so great for a beach holiday.
 Malta or Gozo would be fun.

-Greece would still have warm pockets - Crete would be your best bet. over 6 years ago
+Greece would still have warm pockets - Crete would be your best bet. about 8 years ago